sjorsmallon/mallib/readme.md

+# near future TODO
+look at harfbuzz for text shaping. text effects? (pulse?)

+# The const curse
+constness spreads throughout the application as a virus.
+What's mostly annoying is that constness should be more like a contract in terms of what we are trying to do with it, but it also forces us to write more operator overloads. which is kind of annoying.
+I'm not sure what road I should go yet.
+I feel constness should actually be that by default: let everything be const instead of mutable. sigh.

 # Long Term Goals
 This repository should contain a set of classes and structures that allow any user to easily construct a game engine.
 This is very work-in-progress; don't expect things to stay the same for very long.

 ## openGL extension loading